Cambridge City F.C.: History

-Cambridge United were elected into the Football League in 1970, and from that point City struggled to attract as many supporters to their games as their cross-city rivals – by the early 1980s, when United were enjoying a prolonged spell in the 2nd Division, City were attracting fewer than 200 supporters to each game.
+Cambridge United were elected into the Football League in 1970, and from that point City struggled to attract as many supporters to their games as their cross-city rivals – by the early 1980s, when United were enjoying a prolonged spell in the Second Division, City were attracting fewer than 200 supporters to each game.
 1975–76 saw the second relegation in the club's history, into the Southern League's Division One North.
 They remained there until 1979–80, when a re-organisation of the league's structure, in order to become a feeder to the newly formed Football Conference, placed City in the Midland Division.
-A switch was made to the Southern Division in the 1982–83 season and this seemed to coincide with a turn around in City's fortunes, and 1985–86 saw City win the division on goal difference and gain promotion back to the Premier Division.
-The late 1980's through to the early 90's saw City competing at the top of the Premier Division.
+A switch was made to the Southern Division in the 1982–83 season and this seemed to coincide with a turnaround in City's fortunes, and 1985–86 saw City win the division on goal difference and gain promotion back to the Premier Division.
+The late 1980s through to the early 1990s saw City competing at the top of the Premier Division.

 City suffered a last day relegation at Atherstone United in May 1996, only to be reprieved.
 After a few seasons struggling at the wrong end of the table, including another reprieve from relegation in 1999, City's league form improved at just the right time and the club joined the Football Conference's newly formed South Division in 2004–05, embarking on a successful FA Cup run in the same season – following United's relegation from the League in 2005, the two Cambridge clubs were only one division apart.
-However, the club was encountering financial difficulties and the club's City Ground was sold to an Isle of Man company called Ross River, which was linked to Brian York, a man who had briefly been a director of the club.
-The then board announced that it was to scrap the first team and make the reserve team into a feeder for Cambridge United.
+However, the club was encountering financial difficulties and the City Ground was sold to an Isle of Man company called Ross River, which was linked to Brian York, a man who had briefly been a director of the club.
+The board announced that it was to scrap the first team and transform the reserve team into a feeder for Cambridge United.
 This prompted the formation of a supporters' trust, who within weeks had taken over the running of the club.
 The club took Ross River to court, where it was ruled that the club were victims of fraudulent misrepresentation and bribery – the former chief executive Arthur Eastham having taken a £10,000 payment from Brian York. though the original deal was not overturned.

 In May 2008 City were demoted from the Conference South, after their ground failed an FA inspection, to the Southern League Premier Division for the 2008–09 season.
-They were moved into the Isthmian League Division One North for 2019-20, before switching to the Northern Premier League Midlands Division for the start of the 2021/22 season, where they continue to be members.
+They were transferred into the Isthmian League Division One North for 2019–20, before switching to the Northern Premier League Midlands Division for the start of the 2021/22 season.